ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/README.md

 - `webapp/`: Telegram wallet mini app front-end
 - `telegram-bot/`: Telegram bot for handling user interactions

+## How to contribute?

+- Create a new Issue in our repo
+- Create a new branch
+- Develop mini-prototype at the intersection of your R&D task, https://core.telegram.org/api and https://core.telegram.org/bots/webapps
+- Push commits to our GitHub. // Smaller commits with higher frequency are preferable
+- Then - make a pull request

 For more information, check out the detailed documentation in the `docs/` directory.